ibm-functions/composer/docs/COMPOSITIONS.md

 ## Serialization and deserialization

- Compositions objects can be serialized to JSON objects by invoking `JSON.stringify` on them.
+ Compositions objects can be serialized to JSON dictionaries by invoking `JSON.stringify` on them.
 Serialized compositions can be deserialized to composition objects using the `composer.deserialize(serializedComposition)` method.
 The JSON format is documented in [FORMAT.md](FORMAT.md).
+ In short, the JSON dictionary for a composition contains a representation of the syntax tree for this composition as well as the definition of all the actions and compositions embedded inside the composition.

+## Conductor actions

+Compositions are implemented by means of OpenWhisk [conductor actions](https://github.com/apache/incubator-openwhisk/blob/master/docs/conductors.md).
+The conductor actions are implicitly synthesized when compositions are deployed using the `compose` command or the `composer` module.
+The `encode` method on compositions may also be used to generate the conductor actions for compositions.
+- `composition.encode()` replaces all the compositions nested inside `composition` with conductor actions.
+It does not alter the composition itself, only its components.
+- `composition.encode(name)` is a shorthand for `composition.named(name).encode()`.
+It encode the composition and all its components into conductor actions, replacing the composition with an invocation of the action named `name` bound to the conductor action for `composition`.